christineqinyang98/silent-voice/data/nlu.md

 - hello
 - hi
 - good morning
+- good afternoon
 - good evening
 - hey there
+- hola

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- cheers

 ## intent:affirm
 - yes
+- ya
 - indeed
 - of course
+- for sure
 - that sounds good
 - correct
+- for sure

 ## intent:deny
 - no